isoaxe/personal-website/README.md

 ### `npm install -g browserify`

-Install Browserify globally which bundles dependencies and allows us to `require('module')` from the browser as we do with Node.
+Install Browserify globally which bundles dependencies and allows us to `require('module')` from the browser as is done with Node.
 This means that third-party Node modules can be used that were unavailable via `<script>` import in the HTML file.

 ### `npm run browserify`